bweatherby1/server_letseat/README.md

 ## LETS EAT!!
 Let's Eat is an application designed to solve the problem of where to eat in the simplest way possible, WITH A SPINNER!!!!
-In the application a user can select their own or combine with another users selected restaurants and lets the Spinner spit one out for you to both accept or reject.
+In the application a user can combine with another users selected restaurants and lets the Spinner spit one out for you to both accept or reject.

 ## ERD